synolia/SyliusAdminOAuthPlugin/README.md

     OAUTH_GOOGLE_CLIENT_ID=
     OAUTH_GOOGLE_CLIENT_SECRET=
     ```
-3. Add following lines into your security.yaml file (access_control paths must be on top of the others) :
+3. In your security.yaml, add a custom authenticator in your admin firewall and put 2 more access_control paths wich must be on top of the others :
     ```yaml script
     security:
       enable_authenticator_manager: true